bayesianempirimancer/jax-noprop/README.md

 - **Output**: Must return `z'` with **exactly the same shape** as input `z`
 - **Time handling**: For discrete-time variants, `t=None` is allowed

-The `ConditionalResNet` class provides a reference implementation that meets these requirements.
+The `SimpleMLP` class provides a reference implementation that meets these requirements.

 ### Noise Schedules